seopark935/seopark935.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
-description: Publications from my time at the Liang Lab.
+description: The publication from my time at the Liang Lab, for which I was the co-lead author.
+The full list of contributions can be found at the bottom of the article.
 nav: true
 nav_order: 1
 ---